werk85/grunt-open-editor/README.md

 # grunt-open-editor

-> Open editor and used generated content in your grunt configuration.
+> Open editor and use generated content in your grunt configuration.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`